mike182uk/paypal-ipn-listener/README.md

 #####Request

-Using your custom request componenet is as simple as
+Using your custom request component is as simple as

 1. create an instance of the component
 2. configure the component